tekumara/notes/helm.md

 `helm get values slim-api -o yaml --revision 156` get values yaml for revision 156 `helm get values slim-api -o json | jq '.image.tag'` get image tag for latest revision `helm create $name` create a new helm chart in the dir _$name/_

+## Troubleshooting

+### unable to parse YAML: error converting YAML to JSON: yaml: line 24: found character that cannot start any token

+Usually because the interpolation has failed.
+To see the yaml generated run: `helm template --debug test .` Remove lines that look suspicious.
+Make sure there aren't missing required values.

+### no template "prefect-agent.fullname" associated with template "gotpl"

+An include references a value that doesn't exist.